LiderTeknolojiGelistirme/XR4MCR/README.md

 XR4MCR's interaction systems are key components that enable users to create and run scenarios in a mixed reality environment.
 These systems have been implemented with customized layers built on top of the Unity XR Interaction Toolkit.

-TABLE 5.21: XR4MCR Interaction System Components
+Table 21: XR4MCR Interaction System Components

 | **Component** | **Responsibility** | **Architectural Layer** |
 | --- | --- | --- |